 A Dallas County resident has been diagnosed with West Nile fever, health officials said Monday.

-Tarrant County health officials confirmed the county's first human case of West Nile virus in 2016 on Wednesday.
+Tarrant County health officials confirmed their first human West Nile virus case of the season on Wednesday.

 - Dress in long sleeves, pants when outside: For extra protection, spray thin clothing with repellent.

 - DEET: Make sure this ingredient is in your insect repellent.